kuzzleio/documentation-old/plugin-reference/source/includes/_plugin-context.md

 ## Accessor

 <aside class="notice">
-<a href="#executing-listeners-in-separate-threads">Plugins that execute on separate threads</a> don't have access to accessors.
+<a href="#executing-listeners-in-separate-threads">Plugins executed on separate threads</a> don't have access to accessors.
 </aside>

 ### `execute`